tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 `apt-get source SOURCENAME` -> download the source files to the current dir

-`apt-get upgrade` -> upgrade you packages to the newest version, but will never remove a package or install a package currently not installed  Extra info on major versions:
+`apt-get upgrade` -> upgrade you packages to the newest version, but will never remove a package or install a package currently not installed.
+This is because:

 ```
 Basically, versions from Ubuntu's main package sources will always stay the same save for some exceptions like Firefox.